 College Violin Studio

-Dr. Ching-Yi Lin is a dedicated pedagogue who has given masterclasses throughout the North America, Asia, and Europe.
-She is currently professor of violin at Western Kentucky University, where she teaches undergraduate and graduate applied violin lessons.
+Ching-Yi is a dedicated pedagogue who has given masterclasses throughout the North America, Asia, and Europe.
+She is currently Associate Professor of Violin at Western Kentucky University, where she teaches undergraduate and graduate applied violin lessons.
 Her responsibilities are mostly one-on-one mentoring, which includes weekly private lessons, masterclasses, technique classes, and guiding students through solo and chamber music performances.
 The primary objective of private lessons is to facilitate the maximum advancement of each student’s performing abilities.
 Dr. Lin accomplishes this by reinforcing the fundamental principles of violin playing, including right-hand and left-hand techniques, bow speed and division, and various bow strokes, in addition to teaching etudes and major works for the violin.
-Whenever students are ready, they will perform in a weekly masterclass, as well as give a brief presentation on the piece.
-This encourages students to deepen their understanding of the repertoire and be able to speak about music effectively in public.

 WKU Pre-College Strings Program

-In addition to being Assistant Professor of Violin at Western Kentucky University, Dr. Lin teaches and directs the WKU Pre-College Strings Program.
-This program offers youth age 6–18 the opportunity to study the violin, viola, and cello from beginning to advanced levels.
+Ching-Yi also teaches and directs the WKU Pre-College Strings Program.
+This program offers youth age 5–18 the opportunity to study the violin, viola, and cello from beginning to advanced levels.
 There are currently over 80 students, 6 faculty members, 4 piano accompanists, and 10 undergraduate and 2 graduate teaching assistants involved with the program.

 After assuming the directorship of the program in 2011, Dr. Lin added group classes to provide a more holistic approach to students’ musical education.
 Currently, students of comparable age and skill level participate in one of the Program’s nine different group classes.
 Students engage in not only a broad variety of music learning, but also playing chamber music and instruction in music theory.
 Many more performance opportunities were created, including group recitals, graduation recitals, and concerts at nursing homes, churches, and other local venues.
 Group classes and performance opportunities enable students to develop confidence in playing with and for others, foster a greater sense of rhythm, increase attention span, and promote communication and performance skills.
 Group classes also give students a sense of identity as instrumentalists and provide a social outlet within a musical context.